tvdboom/ATOM/docs_sources/api/data_cleaning/balancer.md

 <a name="atom"></a>
 <pre><em>class</em> atom.data_cleaning.<strong style="color:#008AB8">Balancer</strong>(strategy="ADASYN", n_jobs=1, verbose=0, logger=None, random_state=None, **kwargs)
 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/data_cleaning.py#L961">[source]</a></div></pre>
-Balance the number of rows per class in the target column.
+Balance the number of samples per class in the target column.
 Use only for classification tasks.
 This class can be accessed from atom through the [balance](../../ATOM/atomclassifier/#balance) method.
 Read more in the [user guide](../../../user_guide/#balancing-the-data).